hideyukiinada/od/README.md

 I had a problem in matplotlib's plot to actually display the generated images, so I added code to save images on the file system.

 ## Step 3.
 Create your own dataset for object detection.
 I used my iPhone and recorded a video of my dogs Aimee and Pink for about 4 minutes 40 seconds.
 I exported jpeg images from the MOV file with 3 frames/second.
+I got 839 jpeg images with the below command:

 ```
 ffmpeg -i IMG_6204.MOV -vf fps=3 ../frames/aimee_pink_%05d.jpg